gtxaspec/wz_flash-helper/docs/README_switch_profile_wzmini.md

 ## 🛠️ Guide

-wzmini profile requires four partition images for: `boot`, `kernel`, `rootfs` and `configs`.
+The wzmini profile requires four partition images for: `boot`, `kernel`, `rootfs` and `configs`.
 It supports wzmini and any modded firmware with all-in-one partition layout.

 **Step 1: [Setup](README_setup.md)**